-Wooden tables and chairs, yellow bulb lights, Thai inspired decor on the walls, with a noodle station at the back and a glass-window kitchen.
-Place was empty during our visit, despite it being lunch time.
+The restaurant has wooden tables and chairs, yellow bulb lights and Thai inspired decor on the walls, with a noodle station at the back and a glass-window kitchen.
+The place was empty during our visit, despite it being lunch time.
 But then again, KL Gateway Mall is kinda dead, despite having opened quite some time ago.

 So what are boat noodles?
 Also known as kuaitiao ruea, the dish dates back to the 1940s, where they were originally served from boats traversing Bangkok’s canals.
 Because of choppy waters and limited space, merchants made their bowls and the portions small so they could be handed over to customers on land without easily spilling.

 At Boat Noodle restaurant, there are two types of ‘soup’ available – Pathumthani (a dark soy sauce broth with a sour taste) and Ayutthaya (a creamy dark broth made with a blend of 10 herbs and spices).
 You can choose either to be served with rice noodles, egg noodles or springy (instant) noodles, with chicken or beef.